simbleau/vgpu/README.md

 ## State

 vgpu is in stalled development.
-It will be developed after research has been completed in benchmarking.
-Currently this is in research phase as all code is still in flux.
-New releases will have breaking changes.
+It will be developed after research has been completed in [vgpu-bench](https://github.com/simbleau/vgpu-bench).

 ## FAQ

-### In a nutshell, what is a renderer?
+### In a nutshell, what is an interactive simulation engine?

-Renderers provide a graphic API abstraction to the user wherein users make calls to draw elements on a frame buffer in a window.
+An interactive simulation engine provides an API abstraction to digest input which will be rendered in real-time to visualize a simulation.

 ### What is left to do before vgpu 1.0?